Basics of the Indiana Sales Tax Nexus

 Immediately.

-Summary: A retail merchant lacking physical presence in Indiana must collect and remit Indiana sales tax where sales into Indiana exceed the threshold of $100,000 or 200 or more separate transactions in the preceding or current calendar year.
+Summary: A retail merchant lacking physical presence in Indiana must collect and remit Indiana sales tax where sales into Indiana exceed the threshold of $100,000 in the preceding or current calendar year.
 Similarly, marketplace facilitators lacking physical presence in the state must register and collect Indiana sales tax on behalf of sellers if it meets the previously mentioned conditions for economic nexus.

 “With the incredible evolution of technologies and the growth of internet sales, this Supreme Court ruling will help level the playing field between our Hoosier-based companies that operate retail stores and out-of-state companies that sell products and services online in our state,” said Indiana Governor Eric J. Holcomb.
 “We’re taking a careful look at the ruling to better understand its implications for Indiana.”